-Our aims for this study were twofold: firstly, to examine the influence of maturity timing on functional and game-related statistics amongst U16 national team basketball players.
+Our aims for this study were twofold: firstly, to examine the influence of maturity timing on functional skills and game-related statistics amongst U16 national team basketball players.
 Secondly, to identify which parameters were related to under-18 (U18) national team selection.
 To achieve these aims we monitored elite U16 basketball players in the lead up and during the International Basketball Federation (FIBA) U16 European Championships.

 METHODS